 4. Da Nang Golf Courses

-The world-class amenities, great hospitality and amazing food make it a hotspot of Asia’s golf destination.
-Another choice for luxury golf course near Da Nang is Ba Na Hills Golf Club, set at the foothills and native forests offering an impressive backdrop for your golf experience.
+The world-class amenities, great hospitality, and amazing food make it a hotspot of Asia’s golf destination.
+Another choice for a luxury golf course near Da Nang is Ba Na Hills Golf Club, set at the foothills and native forests offering an impressive backdrop for your golf experience.

 What to eat in Da Nang